IIIF/api/metadata_api/metadata_1.1.md

 {scheme}://{host}/{prefix}/{identifier}/sequence/{name}.json

-The Sequence conveys the ordering of the pages.
+The Sequence conveys the ordering of the views of the object.
 The default sequence (and typically the only sequence) SHOULD be embedded within the Manifest, but may also be available from its own URI.
 Any additional sequences SHOULD be referred to from the Manifest but not embedded within it.

 The new {name} parameter in the URI structure is to distinguish it from any other sequences that may be available for the physical object.
 Typical default names for sequences are "normal" or "basic".
 Names SHOULD begin with a character in the range [a-zA-Z].

-Sequences may have their own descriptive, rights and linking metadata using the same fields as for Manifests.
+Sequences MAY have their own descriptive, rights and linking metadata using the same fields as for Manifests.
 The Label field MAY be given for sequences and MUST be given if there is more than one referenced from a Manifest.
 After the metadata, the set of pages in the object, represented by Canvas resources, are listed in order in the "canvases" property.

 In the Manifest example above, the sequence is referenced by its URI and contains only the basic information of label, @type and @id.
-The default sequence should be written out in full within the Manifest file, as below.
+The default sequence should be written out in full within the Manifest file, as below but without the @context link.

 ```javascript
 {